NextDotID/docs/docs/getting-started/quick-start.md

 title: Liftoff, Hello Space!
 ---

-To get you started, let's take one example and walk through a binding process with the most frequently used platform: the Twitter account.
+To get started, let's walk through a binding process with the most frequently used platform: Twitter.
 Hold tight, let's go!

-## Prerequisite
+## Prerequisites
-- Basic in Cryptography
+- Basics in Cryptography
-- Basic in Python, TypeScript and Node.js
+- Basics in Python, TypeScript and Node.js
-- Basic in Postman or cURL
+- Basics in Postman or cURL
-- Or Using any programming language and required libraries you preferred
+- Or any programming languages and required libraries you prefer
-- Knowing nothing but still, want to learn?
+- Knowing nothing but keen on learning?
 Don't panic, it's okay!
-In about a few hours you'll get to know it all!
+You can learn it all in just a few hours!

 ## Set up your first Avatar